-In the past, it was common for people born with a CHD to die of related health issues, but medical and technological advances mean that most people with the condition will now survive into adulthood.
-Their outlook will depend on the severity of the problem.
+In the past, it was common for CHDs to cause health issues that proved fatal, but medical and technological advances mean that most people with these differences survive into adulthood.
+Each person’s outlook depends on the severity of their CHD.

-People who receive treatment for CHD as children should continue to have follow-up monitoring, while those with complex health needs might need life-long specialized care.
+Children who undergo treatment for CHDs should continue to have follow-up monitoring throughout adulthood.
+Those with complex health needs might require lifelong specialized care.

-Cyanotic heart disease: This is when the defect causes low blood oxygen levels.
-Infants experience breathlessness, fainting, and fatigue, and they may have blue-colored toes, fingers, and lips.
+Infants with cyanotic congenital heart disease experience breathlessness, fainting, and fatigue, and they may have bluish toes, fingers, and lips.

-Acyanotic heart disease: In people with this condition, there is enough oxygen in the blood, but the heart does not pump the blood effectively around the body.
+Alternately, the disease can be “acyanotic.”
+In this case, there is enough oxygen in the blood, but the heart does not pump the blood around the body effectively.

-In some types of CHD, blood pressure is higher than usual.
-This means that the heart is having to work harder to pump blood, which can weaken it.
+Certain types of CHD can lead to blood pressure that is higher than usual.
+This is because the heart must work harder to pump blood, which can weaken it.